Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Introduction

-Due to the complicated gauge structure, the quantization of closed string field theory needs the sophisticated machinery of Batalian-Vilkovisky (BV) formalism \cite{Batalin:1981jr,Batalin:1984jr,Barnich:1994db,Barnich:1994mt,Henneaux:1989jq,Henneaux:1992ig,Gomis:1994he}.
-The BV formalism requires the introduction of an antifield for each field in the theory and finding the master action which is a functional of both the fields and the antifields that is a solution of the quantum BV master equation.
-The perturbative solution of quantum BV master equation for the closed bosonic string field theory in closed string coupling has been constructed \cite{Zwiebach:1992ie}.
-This construction requires constructing the string vertices which satisfy the geometrical realization of BV master equation.
-Each string vertex contains a collection of string diagrams with specific genus and number of punctures, describing the elementary interactions of closed strings.
-The string vertices satisfying the BV master equation can be used to construct a cell decomposition of the moduli space of Riemann surfaces.
-The prominent feature of this cell decomposition is that all the string diagrams belong to a specific cell can be associated with a unique Feynman diagram.
 Such a decomposition for the moduli space can be achieved by using Riemann surfaces endowed with metric that solves the generalized minimal area metric problem \cite{Zwiebach:1992ie}.
 The generalized minimal area problem asks for the metric of least possible area under the condition that all nontrivial closed curves on the surface be longer than or equal to some fixed length, conventionally chosen to be $2\pi$.
 A Riemann surface endowed with minimal area metric has closed geodesics of length $2\pi$ that foliate the surface.
 These geodesics form a set of foliation bands.
 Foliation bands are the annuli foliated by the homotopic geodesics.
 The shortest distance between the boundaries of the foliation band is defined as its height.
 If the surface has no finite height foliation of height bigger than $2\pi$, then the whole string diagram corresponds to an elementary interaction.
 Therefore, the set of all inequivalent genus $g$ Riemann surfaces with $n$ punctures endowed with minimal area and no closed curves having length less than $2\pi$ and no finite height foliation of height bigger than $2\pi$ is defined as the string vertex $\mathcal{V}_{g,n}$.